-The lease amendment extends the term of the lease to 2031.
-Under the terms of the amended lease, the Authority and the Company have entered a revenue sharing agreement based on the actual gross revenues for the Company from 2027 to 2031.
+In 2016, the lease was amended extending the term of the lease to 2053.
+Under the terms of the amended lease, the Authority and the Company have entered a revenue sharing agreement based on the actual gross revenues for the Company from 2027 to 2053.